-DAIV : Development AI Assistant
+DAIV : SWE's AI Assistant

 🎯 What DAIV Does

-DAIV automates four key development activities:
+DAIV automates three key software engineering activities:

 - 🚀 Issue Resolution - Converts issue descriptions into working code automatically